AdobeDocs/experience-platform.en/help/rtcdp/use-case-guides/evolve-one-time-value-lifetime-value/evolve-one-time-value-to-lifetime-value.md

 Use the destinations framework in Real-Time CDP for paid media ads.
 Select one of the many available advertising destinations to display paid media ads to your customers and activate the Paid media audience that you [created earlier](#create-audiences) to a destination of your choice.
 See an overview of available [advertising](/help/destinations/catalog/advertising/overview.md) and [social](/help/destinations/catalog/social/overview.md) destinations.

-To learn how to activate data to destinations (for example The Trade Desk or Google), read the documentation below:
+To learn how to activate data to destinations (for example [The Trade Desk](/help/destinations/catalog/advertising/tradedesk.md) or [Google Customer Match](/help/destinations/catalog/advertising/google-customer-match.md)), read the documentation below:

 * [Create a new destination connection](/help/destinations/ui/connect-destination.md)
 * [Activate audience data to streaming audience export destinations](/help/destinations/ui/activate-segment-streaming-destinations.md)

 ## Next steps {#next-steps}

-By setting your low-frequency and high-value users on a journey and by displaying paid media ads to a subset of them, you have hopefully turned some of them from one-time value to lifetime value customers, thereby improving your brand loyalty metrics.
+By setting your low-frequency and high-value users on a journey and by displaying paid media ads to a subset of them, you have hopefully turned some of them from one-time value to lifetime value customers, thereby improving your brand loyalty and customer engagement metrics.

 Next, you can explore other use cases supported by Real-Time CDP, such as [intelligently re-engaging customers](/help/rtcdp/use-case-guides/intelligent-re-engagement/intelligent-re-engagement.md) or [displaying personalized content to unauthenticated users](/help/rtcdp/partner-data/onsite-personalization.md) on your web properties.